Majorana phases beyond neutrinoless double beta decay: Conclusion

 Although our results pertain to observables beyond current sensitivity, furthering our understanding of lepton number violating processes is essential to characterize the basic nature of the lepton sector.
 Upcoming results from various experiments (cosmological, \znbb, $m_{\nu_e}$, oscillation) will contribute to this developing understanding.

 \acknowledgments

 ZL thanks Hitoshi Murayama and Yury Kolomensky for related conversations many years ago.
 The work of YG is supported in part by the NSF grant PHY1316222.
 The work of ZL is supported in part by the Office of High Energy Physics of the U.S.\ Department of Energy under contract DE-AC02-05CH11231.
 The research of SG is supported in part by the U.S. Department of Energy grant number DE-SC0010107.
-AD is an awardee of the Women's Postdoctoral Career Development Award.
+AD is supported by the Women's postdoctoral career development award of the Weizmann Institute of Science.